Gilmore Stadium: 1940 NFL All-Star Game (1939 season)

-On January 14, 1940, the 1939 NFL champion Green Bay Packers met an All-Star team consisting of players from the nine other NFL clubs in the second NFL All-Star game in history.
+On January 14, 1940, the 1939 NFL champion Green Bay Packers met an All-Star team consisting of players from the nine other NFL clubs in the second NFL all-star game.
 The Packers won 16–7.

 1940 NFL All-Star Game (1940 season)

-Extra seating was added to accommodate 21,000 fans for the Pro Bowl for the 1940 NFL season.
+Extra seating was added to accommodate 21,000 fans for the all-star game for the 1940 NFL season.
 The crowd set a record as the largest to view a Los Angeles pro game.
 The event was held on December 29, 1940.
 The game pitted the 1940 NFL Champion Chicago Bears against an All-Star team from the other NFL clubs in the third NFL All-Star game.
 The Bears won 28–14.

 Baseball venue

 The Hollywood Stars of the Pacific Coast League played here early in the 1939 season, while awaiting completion of Gilmore Field's construction.
 The diamond was situated in the southwest "corner" of the stadium, with right field so close that baseballs hit over the fence in that area were ground-rule doubles.

+The stadium served as the Stars' home for a seven-game series against the Portland Beavers.
+The Stars won the opener on April 4, by a score of 9–5.
+The finale came on April 9, with the Beavers winning a doubleheader over the Stars, 8–5 and 12–8.
+The Stars won four games in the series; the Beavers won three.

 Midget car venue

 While the first modern-day midget car racing program took place at Hughes Stadium in Sacramento, California in June 1933, and Loyola Stadium became the starting point in Southern California in August 1933, Gilmore Stadium is often billed as the first track purposely built for the new style of racing.
 The track hosted midget car racing from the track's debut in May 1934 until 1950.
 The 1939 Turkey Night Grand Prix was held at the track.

-Rodger Ward drove Vic Edelbrock's midget car in a famous August 10, 1950 event at Gilmore Stadium.
+Rodger Ward drove Vic Edelbrock's midget car in a famous August 10, 1950, event at Gilmore Stadium.
 Ward shocked the racing world by breaking Offenhauser engine's winning streak by sweeping the events at Gilmore Stadium that night.

 Notable drivers that raced at the track include Bill Betteridge, Fred Friday, Walt Faulkner, Perry Grimm, Sam Hanks, Curly Mills, Danny Oakes, Roy Russing, Bob Swanson, Bill Vukovich, Rodger Ward, and Karl Young.
 Drivers that were killed at the track include Ed Haddad, Swede Lindskog, Speedy Lockwood, Frankie Lyons, and Chet Mortemore.

 In the sixteen years of the stadium's existence, over 5 million fans attended races at the track.
 The stadium drew crowds over 18,000 people each race.
 Attendance dropped to below 9,000 at normal weekly races by the late 1940s.
 The attendance drop and increased demand for property in West Hollywood led to the track's sale in 1950.
 It was torn down in 1951.
 Some of its grandstand was installed at Saugus Speedway.